Ship Ahoy (album): Artwork

 The cover of the album depicted the band in a slave hold with illustrations of slaves.
 In its review, PopMatters commented that the use by producers Gamble and Huff of this imagery demonstrated not only their freedom as the heads of Philadelphia International Records, but also "how seriously the duo viewed popular music as a vehicle to 'teach and preach'."
 According to The Greatest Album Covers of All Time, the production of such politically conscious imagery from a band known for its popular music "was enough to make even the most myopic of white music fans take note that something was changing."
 Illustrator James Barkley was otherwise better known for illustrating children's books and a postage stamp—a 1972 image of Denali, Alaska—along with commercial design and other nature paintings.

 Reception

-Ship Ahoy reached #1 on Billboard's "Black Albums" chart and #11 on the "Pop Albums" chart and contained two hit singles, "For the Love of Money" (#3 "Black Singles", #9 "Pop Singles") and "Put Your Hands Together" (#2 "Black Singles", #10 "Pop Singles").
-The album certified "Gold" by the RIAA on January 21, 1974 and "Platinum" on August 11, 1992.
+Ship Ahoy reached No. 1 on Billboard's "Black Albums" chart and No. 11 on the "Pop Albums" chart and contained two hit singles, "For the Love of Money" (No. 3 "Black Singles", No. 9 "Pop Singles") and "Put Your Hands Together" (No. 2 "Black Singles", No. 10 "Pop Singles").
+The album certified "Gold" by the RIAA on January 21, 1974, and "Platinum" on August 11, 1992.

 In addition to its commercial success, the album was critically well received.
 In a 1974 review, The New York Times described it as "[a] fine recent album" representing producers "Gamble and Huff at their creative best".
 AllMusic describes the album in its review as "[t]he "other" O'Jays album masterpiece", with "shattering message tracks and stunning love songs".